WiIIiam278/William278.net/readmes/redis-hosts.md

 **Note:** I do not endorse and am not affiliated with any of these services.
 Visit external sites at your own risk.

 Information accurate as of 21/06/2021.
+I tried to gather some of the more popular hosts, though didn't bother if I had to make an account or go through a long-winded support ticket or email process.
 If you know of any other hosts that offer Redis, please let me know, and I'll update the list, or submit a [pull request here](https://github.com/WiIIiam278/William278.net).